 Furthermore, it is vital to understand the technical standup movement to improve your jiu-jitsu skills to a high level.

-Consequently, you may be wondering why it is necessary to learn the technical standup move?
+Consequently, you may wonder why learning the technical standup move is necessary.

 The technical standup movement in jiu-jitsu will assist you in maintaining a safe distance between yourself and your opponent during a fight.

-For example, the technical standup can help you break an opponent’s control on your way from a seated position toward a neutralized standing position.
+For example, the technical standup can help you break an opponent’s control from a seated position toward a neutralized standing position.

 As a result, technical standup is a significant move you should learn and master if you want to improve your BJJ capabilities.
 Otherwise, it can protect you in self-defense or grappling martial arts fight from being smashed.